-- This was reinstated in 2014, after the record holder who succeeded him was found to have breached the guidelines.
+- Rapid-Fire Comedy: Vine used to hold the Guinness World Record for Most Jokes Told in an Hour.
+This was reinstated in 2014, after the record holder who succeeded him was found to have breached the guidelines.

 - Self-Deprecation: Some jokes:

-I went into a mirror shop and I said to the bloke behind the counter "I want to buy a mirror you tall blonde idiot".
-He said "I'm over here sir".
+I went into a mirror shop and I said to the bloke behind the counter, "I want to buy a mirror, you tall blond idiot."
+He said "I'm over here, sir."

-- Sliding Scale of Silliness Versus Seriousness: Probably the silliest it's possible for anything to ever get.
+- Sliding Scale of Silliness vs. Seriousness: Probably the silliest it's possible for anything to ever get.

-- Small Reference Pools: A victim of this: many of his jokes have been wrongly attributed to Tommy Cooper.
+- Small Reference Pools: Tim Vine is a victim of this.
+Many of his jokes have been wrongly attributed to Tommy Cooper.